asselstine/simple-dapp/README.md

 Network up to date.
 ```

-But we know that our network isn't up-to-date.
+But we know that our network isn't up-to-date; it's missing the MyToken contract.
 This is because we need to create a new Truffle migration; a migration is a JavaScript script that updates contracts on the network.
 Let's create a new one:

 ```bash
 truffle create migration create_my_token